Reputation Management

 Higher ratings directly influence map pack placement and visibility

-Ongoing accumulation vs. stagnant totals signals active patient flow
+Ongoing accumulation, rather than stagnant totals, signals active flow

 Text mentioning specific services adds relevance signals for those searches